Caring for others starts with caring for yourself

 "Both authors have a wealth of relevant experience and have produced a book that should be required reading for every doctor!”

-Since 2013, we—Marga Gooren and Mila de Koning—have joined forces to bring mindfulness and self-compassion to the healthcare world.
-Over the years, we’ve trained countless doctors through workshops and programs, helping them find balance and resilience in their demanding roles.
+Since 2013, Marga Gooren and Mila de Koning have joined forces to bring mindfulness and self-compassion to the healthcare world.
+Over the years, they’ve trained countless doctors through workshops and programs, helping them find balance and resilience in their demanding roles and integrate self-compassion into their lives.
+Their shared mission is to create a ripple effect, empowering caregivers to care for themselves so they can continue their vital work with energy, clarity, and compassion.